 OAM coordinates quarterly Departmental Grants Council meetings and works closely with the OIG and the Office of General Counsel to implement sound policy and ensure consistency for the Department's financial assistance programs.
 The Department is committed to the goal of strengthening its grant operations and improving its business processes to provide better services to its customers in the federal grant recipient community.
+OAM has formally instituted a process of Grant Management Reviews which requires that the respective grants divisions at NOAA, NIST, and EDA undergo a review of its functions and processes once every three years.
+The reviews will be conducted by multi-bureau teams lead by OAM.
+The first of these reviews was completed at NIST in FY 2010.

-The OAM Director and the Director of the Grants Management Division serve on the Grants Executive Board and the Grants Policy Committee (GPC), participating in workgroups and pilot activities.
+The OAM Director and the Director of GMD serve on the Grants Executive Board and the Grants Policy Committee, participating in workgroups and pilot activities.
 The Department is now fully compliant with Grants.gov milestones and has revised its Grants and Cooperative Agreements Manual and Standard Grants Terms and Conditions to recognize the emerging growth of electronic government.
 Continued review and updating of the manual will occur to keep pace with the new requirements engendered by the transition to Grants.gov as the business process model for federal financial assistance programs.

-During FY 2009, the Department made significant progress in meeting the data-reporting requirements of the Federal Funding Accountability and Transparency Act of 2006 (PL 109-282).
+The Department made significant progress in meeting the data-reporting requirements of the Federal Funding Accountability and Transparency Act of 2006 (PL 109-282).
 Significant technical requirements were presented by this act.
-The Department is now virtually up to date with its three grant-making bureaus in providing accepted data to the universal Web site, USAspending.gov, consistent with the goal established in the FY 2008 PAR.
+As of FY 2010, the Department is up to date with its three grant-making bureaus in providing accepted data to the universal Web site, USAspending.gov, consistent with the goal established in the FY 2008 PAR.